codepath/android_guides/Free-Android-Curriculum.md

 Ana Redmond's content can be [accessed in full here](https://drive.google.com/folderview? id=0B5u8j07GbVMlZk5PMUROT2N6Z00&usp=sharing).

-## Carolyn Dolnick's Recipe
+## Carolyn Dolnick's Plan

+Carolyn Dolnick from Lookout embarked on learning Android coming from a data background.
+The resources she used are listed below:

 1. Learn Java Well with [Stanford CS 106A](https://github.com/NatashaTheRobot/Stanford-CS-106A/wiki/Stanford-Introduction-To-Computer-Science-Programming-Methodology-CS106A-Class-Guide)
 2. Learn about Git Version Control via [Udacity Course](https://www.udacity.com/course/ud775)
 3. Learn about Data Structures via [Udemy Course](https://www.udemy.com/introduction-to-data-structures-algorithms-in-java/)
 4. Start with [this Udacity Course by Google](https://www.udacity.com/course/ud853) and reference [our getting started resources](https://guides.codepath.com/android#getting-started).
 5. Request [free observer access](contact@codepath.com) to our CodePath Android Bootcamp by explaining what you've accomplished and supplying your github handle.
+Build weekly apps assigned in the course.

+Additional tips to consider for success:

+- ...

 ## References